 Depending on the time of year and the foliage on the trees you can see some of the upland ridges on the river’s opposite shore.
-You are now positioned opposite Thoburn’s extreme right flank.
+You are now positioned opposite the battlefield’s northernmost point.
 In an effort to alleviate the pressure now being felt by Col. John Vance’s 4th West Virginia Infantry—a regiment which had a portion of its members carrying discharge papers in their pockets—Thoburn repositioned his regiments to counter Rodes’ attack.
-In addition to moving the 116th Ohio to his beleaguered right flank, Thoburn also ordered Col. Daniel Frost to wheel his brigade so that instead of facing west it faced north and presented a front to Rodes’ division.
+In addition to moving the 116th Ohio to his beleaguered northern flank, Thoburn also ordered Col. Daniel Frost to wheel his brigade so that instead of facing west it faced north and presented a front to Rodes’ division.
 In the process of maneuvering his brigade Col. Frost was mortally wounded, “shot through the bowels.”
 His wounding and the fire the brigade endured from Gen. Gabriel Wharton’s division caused a panic, compelled his brigade to flee the battlefield and cross the river to the relative safety of the property now owned by Shenandoah University.
-While portions of Thoburn’s command fled to this side of the river some believed it best not to cross until nightfall.
-Until dark the regiments posted on Thoburn’s right flank—the 116th Ohio, 4th West Virginia, 12th West Virginia, remnants of the 1 st West Virginia, Second Maryland Eastern Shore, 18th Connecticut, and a handful of dismounted cavalry from Young’s command—remained and fended off three assaults by Rodes’ division.
+While portions of Thoburn’s command fled to this side of the river some believed it best to remain and fight until nightfall.
+From their position near the river’s edge—a road bounded on its western edge by a stone wall—Thoburn’s troops fended off additional Confederate assaults.

-To get to the next stop reverse direction on the trail so that the Shenandoah River is on your right side.
-As you walk on the trail you will notice to your left a concrete trail moving up the slopes.
-Cross over the small strip of grass and take the concrete path moving up the slope.
-Follow the concrete path until you reach the flat area near the crest.
+Reverse direction on the trail so that the Shenandoah River is on your right side.
+As you proceed you will notice a concrete trail moving up the slopes to your left.
+Cross the small strip of grass and take the concrete path up the slope.
+Follow the concrete path until you reach the wayside marker near the crest.
 Please note that this is a somewhat steep incline.
 The distance from your sixth stop to the seventh is .15 miles.